falkmueller/hubert-documentation/app/sites/en/01.documentation/01.start/02.hello-world/content.md

 # Simple example

-at first, require the composer autoloader
+This is an easy example in a php file.
+At first you have to insert the composer autoloader.
 ```php
 require 'vendor/autoload.php'
 ```

-then define the route and what been happen
+Now you define the configuration.
+In this example the configuration contains only one route for the home page that returns "Hello World":
 ```php
 $config = array(
     "routes" => array(